Violence flares in Venezuela on anniversary of 2014 fatalities

 In San Cristobal, National Guard soldiers and police fired teargas and buckshot against demonstrators who hurled pipes and Molotov cocktails when a march was blocked.

-Five security officials and three demonstrators were hurt in the nearly two-hour standoff, some shops vandalized, and four students arrested in San Cristobal, witnesses and authorities said.
+Five security officials and three demonstrators were hurt in the nearly two-hour standoff, some shops vandalized, and four students arrested in that city, witnesses and authorities said.

-In Caracas, masked students blocked a major avenue with burning trash and threw rocks at police who also fired buckshot in a confrontation still ongoing as dusk fell.
+In the capital Caracas, masked students blocked an avenue with burning trash and threw rocks at police who also fired buckshot in a confrontation that lasted until dusk.
 Witnesses said at least half a dozen youths were arrested in the melee.

 Earlier, in the capital, security forces cordoned off several hundred students on an unauthorized march to a church where they planned a mass in honor of demonstrators who died.
 Instead, a priest came out and briefly prayed in the open-air.